Give a Beat 2025 Annual Impact Report

 of Amplifying the Sound of Resilience

-Give a Beat uses the power of music as a pathway to healing and opportunity for those impacted by the criminal justice system.
+Give a Beat uses the power of music as a pathway to healing and opportunity for people impacted by the criminal justice system.

 Youth Music Production & DJ Program

-In partnership with the Arts for Healing & Justice Network, Give a Beat delivers our music education to young people from underserved communities and high-stressed environments.
+In partnership with the Arts for Healing & Justice Network and the Los Angeles County of Parks & Recreation, Give a Beat delivers our music education program to young people from underserved communities and high-stressed environments.

 2025 Impact